 Pet X-Rays and Radiology

-Radiography is an imaging technique using X-rays to view the internal structure of a pet patient.
+Radiography is an imaging technique using X-rays to view the internal structure of your pet.
 Radiographs are particularly useful in diagnosing defects in the following body structures:

 Skeletal system (fractures, abnormal growth, arthritis, cancer)